sejal129/may-leetcode-2020/README.md

 # may-leetcode-2020
-This repository contains my solution of May LeetCode challenge under Wiki.

-Welcome to the may-leetcode-2020 wiki!
+Welcome to the May Leetcode Challenge Solutions.

 | Problem Link | Time Taken | Algorithm Used |
 |--------------| ---------- | -------------- |